Mariners vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryan Woo gets the nod for the Seattle Mariners on Tuesday at T-Mobile Park against Lane Thomas and the Washington Nationals.
-First pitch is at 9:40 PM ET for the second game of a three-game series.
+The Seattle Mariners and J.P.
+Crawford will square off against the Washington Nationals and Jeimer Candelario on Wednesday at 4:10 PM ET, in the final game of a three-game series at T-Mobile Park.

-The favored Mariners have -225 moneyline odds to win against the underdog Nationals, who are listed at +180.
-The over/under for the matchup is set at 8 runs.
+Oddsmakers list the Mariners as -250 moneyline favorites, while giving the underdog Nationals +200 moneyline odds.
+The contest's over/under is set at 8 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.